turris-cz/user-docs/docs/basics/apps/netboot.md

 filesystem and doesn't have any local settings.
 Everything is controlled and setup from scratch on every boot from the controlling device.

+!!! warning
+    Turris Shield cannot boot from another Turris device and cannot control other devices.

 ## Necessary software

 On the controlling router, you need to install _Turris MOX network boot_